karnaker/dotfiles/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the directory: `cd path/to/dotfiles`
+3. Ensure the script has execute permissions: `chmod +x bootstrap.sh`
-3. Run the bootstrap script: `./bootstrap.sh`
+4. Run the bootstrap script: `./bootstrap.sh`

 ## Important Notes